Myth 1: Affiliate Marketing Is Easy

 You already do part of it.
 Every time someone asks for your opinion on a topic you know well, you can help them, right?
 You can point them in the right direction.

-Let’s say you’re a librarian and someone asks you about good mystery books.
-You’ll recommend some, right?
+Let’s say you’re a librarian and someone asks you about mystery novels.
+You’ll recommend some good ones, right?

 Or if you work in a fashion magazine and someone asks you about the latest fashion trends.
 You know them, don’t you?
 You can tell them what they should buy to look amazing.